codefori/vscode-ibmi-walkthroughs/content/code-ibmi-ifsBrowser/usingifsbrowser.md

 #
+n

-# Using the IFS Browser
+## Using the IFS Browser

-The IFS Browser simply allows you to browser and edit streamfiles on the IFS on the connected IBM i.
-By default, the IBM i will show you the user profiles home directory.
+The IFS Browser  allows you to browse and edit streamfiles on the IFS on the connected IBM i.
+By default, it will show you the home directory of your user profile.

-It will list all files and folders, in alphabetical order, that you can browse and open.
-Clicking on a folder will expand it and show what files and directories exist within it.
-Clicking on a streamfile will open it as an exitable item.
+Listed in alphabetical order are all files and folder that you can browse and open.

+* Clicking on a folder will expand it and show files and directories within it.

+* Clicking on a streamfile will open it as an editable item.